-- Collections revenue represents 84% of total revenue as a result of the decrease of nonoperating revenue in 2016-2017. - Account maintenance fee income decreased by \$0.8 million as a result of a decrease in outstanding principal balance of loans outstanding due to loans being paid by borrowers. - Default aversion fee (DAF) revenue decreased \$0.7 million resulting in \$0.3 million expense due back to the Federal Fund as a result of DAF refunds exceeding the DAF revenue for the year. - Other revenue includes \$1 million in Treasury offset refunds revenue which is 100% offset by the expense of payments to borrowers in 2016-2017.
+2018 2017 • Collections revenue decreased from the prior year consistent with the wind down of the FFEL program.
+Collections revenue represents 81% of total revenue, which decreased 3% from the prior year. • revenue as a result of the decrease of nonoperating revenue in 2016-2017. • Account maintenance fee income decreased by \$0.8 million, consistent with prior year, as a result of a decrease in outstanding principal balance of loans outstanding due to loans being paid by borrowers. • outstanding principal balance of loans outstanding due to loans being paid by borrowers.
+Default aversion fee (DAF) revenue decreased \$0.7 million resulting in \$0.3 million expense • Default aversion fee (DAF) revenue decreased \$0.1 million resulting in \$0.5 million expense due back to the Federal Fund as a result of DAF refunds exceeding the DAF revenue for the year. • due back to the Federal Fund as a result of DAF refunds exceeding the DAF revenue for the year. • Other revenue includes \$1.5 million in Treasury offset refunds revenue which is 100% offset by the expense of payments to borrowers in 2017-2018 and increased \$0.5 million from the prior year. • the expense of payments to borrowers in 2016-2017.
+Non-operating federal grant revenue decreased \$3.9 million to \$4.3 million as a result of decreases in funding and expenditures related • Non-operating federal grant revenue increased \$1.0 million from the prior year to \$5.3 million, all of which is passed through to grant subrecipients. to the College access Challenge Grant Program (CACG) as the program winds down.